-This operation is described in Telelogic Synergy Classic Help, specifically in Delete a transfer set.
+This operation is described in Synergy Classic Help, specifically in Delete a transfer set.

-Add an object to a transfer set
+Adding an object to a transfer set

 One way to change a transfer set is to add a new object to it.
-This operation is described in "Add objects to a transfer set" on page 41.
+This operation is described in "Adding objects to a transfer set" on page 43.

-Remove an object from a transfer set
+Removing an object from a transfer set

 You can remove an object from a transfer set only if it is a direct member.
 An indirect member cannot be explicitly removed from a transfer set.
 When a direct member such as a project, task, folder, or baseline is removed from a transfer set, the transfer set is marked as needing to be recomputed.
 The indirect members are not removed at that time.
-Later, when the transfer set's indirect members are recomputed, the indirect members are automatically removed - unless they are used elsewhere in the transfer set.
-The recompute of the transfer set's indirect members may be explicitly performed, or will be automatically performed when the transfer set is next used for a DCM Generate.
+Later, when indirect members of the transfer set are recomputed, the indirect members are automatically removed - unless they are used elsewhere in the transfer set.
+Recomputing the indirect members of the transfer set may be explicitly performed, or will be automatically performed when the transfer set is next used for a DCM Generate.